dav009/dbtmock/README.md

 - ToDo

 ## Usage
-`dbtest --manifest target/manifest.json --tests tests_folder --output output_folder`
+`dbtest --manifest target/manifest.json --tests unit_tests --output tests`

 - `--manifest` is the path to your dbt's project `manifest.json`
 - `--tests` is a path to a folder contaning `json` files.
 Each json file in that folder is a test definition (see examples below)
-- `--output` is the path folder where the generated tests will be stored
+- `--output` is the path folder where the generated tests will be stored.
+By default it points to `tests` folder where `dbt` looks for custom tests to run

 ## Detailed usage

 1. Go to your dbt project: `cd my_project`
-2. Create a folder to store your tests definitions: `mkdir autotests`
+2. Create a folder to store your tests definitions: `mkdir unit_tests`
 3. Create a json file per test definition.
 For example the Json file below is a single test in which there are two mocks `seed.jaffle_shop.raw_customers` and  `seed.jaffle_shop.raw_orders`.
 The test will run the model `"model.jaffle_shop.customers"`.
 The content of `output` has the data which will be used for assertions.

 ``` json